bennybp/BPModule/dox/shared.md

 ## What is a Module ##

 A module is very similar to an SO file.
 However, it is not linked to the binary, and therefore the operating system does not know anything about the link between them.
+This is the key feature of a module and the reason they are essential to interpretive languages; the language doesn't have to know what it's going to do at compile time.

 So how does it get used?
-In linux, this is done via `dlopen()` and `dlsym()`. `dlopen()` opens a module, and `dlsym()` searches for a symbol in the module and returns a pointer to it.
+In linux, this is done via `dlopen()` and `dlsym()`.
+`dlopen()` opens a module, and
+`dlsym()` searches for a symbol in the module and returns a pointer to it.
 Casting the pointer to the right type (like a function pointer) allows you to use it.
 This is very, very powerful and the entire basis behind plugin architectures.

 But what happens to the symbol table?
 It depends on what you want, and this is controlled by flags passed to `dlopen`.

   - `RTLD_LOCAL` means that the symbols remain local to the module.
 Except for what you purposely grab out via `dlsym()`, it is unusable, particularly by libraries loaded afterwards.
   - `RTLD_GLOBAL` means the symbols are added to the processes symbol table, and libraries opened afterwards can use them.

-\note Not sure the symbols are actually added to the symbol table, but I think that's right.
+\note Not sure the symbols are actually added to the symbol table, but I think
+      that's right.

 What about symbols not defined in the module file, but in other module files?

   - `RTLD_NOW` means to resolve all the symbols in the module right now.
 If it can't, the program aborts
   - `RTLD_LAZY` means to wait until a symbol is actually used to resolve it.

 Modules can be linked to shared libraries as well, and these are resolved when using `dlopen()`.
 Symbols from these chained shared-object libraries are available as if they were part of the module.

 \note   I think